Customizing Your Policy to Suit Your Needs

 While we've discussed both types of malpractice policies you can select from NCMIC, they are certainly not “one size fits all.”
 You have the ability to choose the limits of liability, become eligible for certain premium discounts, insure your professional entity and add dual licensure coverages.

-by A.J.
-Simpson in Malpractice Insurance on Thursday, December 1, 2016
+Posted in Policy Features on Thursday, December 1, 2016

 As you look to protect your patients, practice and assets, you will need to answer a difficult question.
 How much coverage will you need to protect your practice and your financial future?
 While you might be tempted by price to opt for a lower policy limit, particularly when you are first starting out, lawsuits are often a process of negotiation and compromise.
 Without adequate coverage, your personal assets may be at risk.
 NCMIC offers an array of policy limits from which to choose.

-NCMIC gives D.C.s the opportunity to earn premium discounts in a variety of ways.
-Discounts are available for maintaining a claims-free status, attending NCMIC-sponsored risk management courses and practicing part time.
+Earn premium discounts in a variety of ways.
+Discounts are available to DCs and NDs for maintaining a claims-free status, new practitioner and practicing part time.